cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 ### Closed security issues and vulnerabilities

-This should provide links and very brief summary of any closed security issues or fixed vulnerabilities for the project (with or without CVE).
-If the project does not have any closed or fixed vulnerabilities use the below text:

-> At the time of the joint assessment, [project] did not have known security issues with a closed state or any known vulnerabilities that were fixed.
+At the time of the joint assessment, OpenFGA did not have any closed or fixed issues in their repo with the label "security".

 ## Hands-on assessment